Note

 tp = TOUCH(0)

-# Read current touch point data (returns a tuple of TOUCH_INFO objects)
+# Read current touch point data (returns a tuple, each element is a TOUCH_INFO object)

 p = tp.read()